AnnaCalderon/SimulatedData_ExperimentPlanning/README.md

-# SimulatedData_ExperimentPlanning
+# Simulated Experiemnt for Research
 ## Overview
-- Using a simulation study to plan an experiment
+- Identified the optinal sample size for desired significance level and power
-- Generated a realistic data set using simulation techniques
+- Generated a realistic data set using simulation techniques for study design
-- Created two scenarios: one where the treatment has the expected effect and the other where the treatment does not
+- Created two scenarios: effect and no effect
-- Analyzed the data
+- Analyzed the simulation data in both scenarios
-- Describe the results of this simulated analysis and the conclusions you would draw if the study produced data like what you simulated

 ## Background
 - There is vast literature suggesting that incentive rewards motivate people to change health behaviors (Seal et al., 2003; Gong et al., 2018)